Fast Chromatograpy - Productivity of Chromatographic Methods

-There is increasing pressure to increase productivity in chromatography, resulting in the research and development of faster and more efficient methods.
-However, there are a few factors which limit the speed of chromatography: the number of substances to be separated, the duration of the sample preparation and the speed of the autosampler.
+There is growing pressure to increase productivity in chromatography, leading to research and development of faster and more efficient methods.
+However, there are several factors that limit the speed of chromatography: the number of compounds to be separated, the time required for sample preparation, and the speed of the autosampler.

-Dissolution as one of the most important chromatographic parameters is crucial in determining how quickly a mixture of substances can be separated.
-The peaks of the individual substances need a sufficient dissolution and selectivity.
+Dissolution, one of the most important chromatographic parameters, determines how quickly a mixture of compounds can be separated.
+The peaks of the individual compounds must have sufficient resolution and selectivity.

-Especially with a large number of substances in a mixture resulting in many peaks to be separated, gas chromatography is the method of choice since the columns have many separation stages.
-The condition, however, is the fugacity of the substances without them to decompose.
-This is a limiting factor for many substances.
+Especially when there are a large number of substances in a mixture, resulting in many peaks to be separated, GC is the method of choice because the columns have many separation stages.
+The prerequisite, however, is the fugacity of the substances without them decomposing.
+This is a limiting factor for many compounds.

 Capillary electrophoresis

-Especially for charged particles Capillary electrophoresis is a good alternative.
-However, sample preparation is an additional time burden here.
-In case autosamplers are used, the capacity of the devices is the limiting factor regarding time requirement.
-Methods such as UPLC, UHPLC, or capillary electrophoresis are mainly used for the separation of substances that do not require any preparation.
+Capillary electrophoresis is a good alternative, especially for charged particles.
+However, sample preparation is an additional time consuming task.
+If autosamplers are used, the capacity of the instrument is the limiting factor in terms of time required.
+Methods such as UPLC, UHPLC or capillary electrophoresis are mainly used to separate compounds that do not require preparation.

 HPLC with sample preparation

-HPLC is the best option if sample preparation is necessary.
-In order to be able to use all conventional HPLC devices, columns larger than 3 mm in diameter should be renounced.
-Regarding the method one should choose an isocratic composition of the eluent, since here, among other things, the reconditioning time offers a great time saving potential.
+HPLC is the best option when sample preparation is required.
+In order to be able to use all conventional HPLC instruments, columns larger than 3 mm in diameter should be avoided.
+As far as the method is concerned, an isocratic eluent composition should be chosen, since here, among other things, the reconstitution time offers a great time saving potential.

-In order to meet the productivity requirements for this method the financial factor should not be neglected.
-Cheap devices are good as long as they meet all FDA requirements.
-In addition, the usage of solvent recyclers is another way to reduce costs.
+In order to meet the productivity requirements for this method, the financial factor should not be neglected.
+Cheap equipment is fine as long as it meets all FDA requirements.
+In addition, the use of solvent recyclers is another way to reduce costs.

-Thin-layer chromatography is a very effective and simple method.
-Here, more than 10 samples can be easily separated within 15 minutes.
-The ease of handling thus does not require sample preparation and has low costs.
-Through the coupling with MS devices, the importance of this method is further emphasized.
+Thin-layer chromatography (TLC) is a very effective and simple method.
+More than ten samples can be easily separated in 15 minutes.
+The ease of use means that no sample preparation is required and costs are low.
+Coupling with MS instruments further emphasizes the importance of this method.

 Conclusion

-In summary, many factors are crucial for deciding upon which method is appropriate.
-The method with the highest technical standard is not always the most efficient choice in all cases.
+In summary, there are many factors that determine which method is appropriate.
+The method with the highest technical standard is not always the most efficient choice.